thato-c/cautious-potato/README.md

 # cautious-potato
-A basic ecommerce store application using .NET and EF Core
+A basic ecommerce music store application using .NET and EF Core The store sells music instruments